Monthly Archives: January 2014

 Hybrid Events Expand Audience and Increase Impact

 A hybrid event is an event that provides both an in-person and an online experience, and can be an extremely effective way of expanding your reach to audiences who may otherwise be unable to attend.
 While there are many benefits to hybrid events, many event planners share a common concern that the online experience may cannibalize audiences for their in-person experience.
 However, the evidence suggests that online experiences do not negatively impact in-person attendance and, in many cases, they help to promote and drive in-person attendance.
-Likewise, by delivering a hybrid experience, event owners can expand reach and inclusion of broader audiences to achieve greater impact.
+Likewise, by delivering a hybrid experience with conference av hire, event owners can expand reach and inclusion of broader audiences to achieve greater impact.
+Proper planning plays a crucial role in making a successful event.
+If you’re hosting an outdoor event, you can visit https://outdoorlightinghire.co.uk/outdoor-string-lights-for-hire/ to make your event look professional.

 Another insight comes from Dana Freker Doody, Vice President of Corporate Communications for the Expo Group.
 According to Dana, “We are finding now, as we move into a few years of hybrid and virtual events under our belts, that face-to-face audiences are not disappearing.
 We are not seeing cannibalization by putting out offerings online.
 We are seeing more people actually being driven to the face-to-face event based on what they are seeing online.”